ChangWynn/CV/README.md

 ### Sales Associate
 Tel and Com - *Troyes, France*

-  - Developed strong problem-solving skills by implementing a digital solution to replace the pen and paper method for tracking customers' accessories orders, resulting in a more effective process, significantly improving productivity.
+  - Demonstrated strong problem-solving skills by implementing a digital solution to replace the pen and paper method for tracking customers' accessories orders, resulting in a more effective process, significantly improving productivity.
-  - Developed strong logical and analytical thinking skills in understanding and fulfilling user requirements, providing personalised customer service and making accurate product recommendations, resulting in a high-level of customer satisfaction.
+  - Developed excellent logical and analytical thinking skills in understanding and fulfilling user requirements, providing personalised customer service and making accurate product recommendations, resulting in a high-level of customer satisfaction.
-  - Showcased strong resilience in dealing with dissatisfied customers, addressing their requests and resolving issues while maintaining composure and calm demeanour, contributing to maintaining customers loyalty.
+  - Displayed high resilience in dealing with dissatisfied customers, addressing their requests and resolving issues while maintaining composure and calm demeanour, contributing to maintaining customers loyalty.

 <!--       - Demonstrated a keen teamwork mindset by working closely with coworkers to achieve collective sales targets, contributing to business revenue and profitability. -->
 <br/>